sts10/sts10.github.io/_posts/2023-01-25-performative-privacy.markdown

 ## A note on metadata

-Interestingly, both of the privacy-increasing measures that Skinner-Thompson cites give off a specific type of metadata, namely the data of whether ot not the measures are being taken: Even if they can't see the hoodie-wearers face, everyone can see that _someone_ there on the street or at a protest is wearing a hoodie, and ISPs can tell when users are connected to Tor nodes (but not what they're looking at).
+Interestingly, both of the privacy-increasing measures that Skinner-Thompson cites give off a specific type of metadata, namely the data of whether or not the measures are being taken: Even if they can't see the hoodie-wearers face, everyone can see that _someone_ there on the street or at a protest is wearing a hoodie, and ISPs can tell when users are connected to Tor nodes (but not what they're looking at).

 Given that metadata [can be as valuable to surveillers as the actual data itself](https://abcnews.go.com/blogs/headlines/2014/05/ex-nsa-chief-we-kill-people-based-on-metadata), it's little surprise that privacy tools like [Signal](https://signal.org/blog/sealed-sender/) and [Cwtch](https://cwtch.im) are very careful with regard to how they handle metadata.
 Putting aside the more technical/theoretical question of whether it's even possible to not generate _any_ metadata describing a data transfer, I wonder if this lack of expressive metadata would undercut Skinner-Thompson's idea of privacy-measures-as-expressive.
 Though I suppose the boring and privileged can always blog about using Signal and Tor and have the apps on their phones!